-Collectively, we as a human race are staring into a systemic change where gone are the days of ‘competition and monopoly’, these are the days of ‘collaboration and cooperation’.
+Collectively, we, as a human race are staring into a systemic change where gone, are the days of ‘competition and monopoly’, these are the days of ‘collaboration and cooperation’.
 In order to bring about massive change, one needs to work as a unit and not in an individual capacity.
 Keeping this fundamental thought process in mind, we started paving the way forward for cannabis in India.
-Only when there are more organisations and individuals working towards a common cause will the regulators take cognizance of it which will definitely lead to large scale impact on the ground.
+Only when there are more organizations and individuals working towards a common cause will the regulators take cognizance of it which will definitely lead to large-scale impact on the ground.
 There’s a common saying that ‘you can either go fast or you can go far’, we wanted to challenge that notion and say that we can go far and fast - far by staying true to our company’s vision and fast by having more people join us on that journey.

 Before you go...